gamedev360/PicSorter/README.md

 > python wordcount.py -j gb.txt<br/><br/>

 **GIT**<br/>
 The application build includes a git repository of checkins as the application was being built.
-Use 'git log' to see the history.<br/><br/>
+Use 'git log' to see the history. **WARNING**: Just realized my name is in the GIT checkins.
+Don't use git log if you are trying to keep this anonymous.<br/><br/>

 **Unit Testing**<br/>
 The application includes the class TestWordCount.py which is a PyUnit class to test the application.
 To test on the command line use:<br/>